-- Take the motorcycle off side stand and sit in the motorcycle. - Make sure that the emergency OFF switch/electric starter button is in the middle position O. - Switch on the ignition by turning the ignition key to the position ∩. - ✓ After you switch on the ignition, you can hear the fuel pump working for about two seconds.
+- Take the motorcycle off the side stand and sit on the motorcycle. - - Make sure that the emergency OFF switch/electric starter button is in the middle position ○. - Switch on the ignition by turning the ignition key to the position $\bigcirc.$ - ✓ After you switch on the ignition, you can hear the fuel pump working for about two seconds.
 The function check of the combination instrument is run at the same time. - The ABS warning lamp lights up and goes back out after starting off. - Shift the transmission to neutral position. - ✓ The green idle indicator lamp N lights up.